fission/fission/Documentation/wip/execution-backends.md

 # Backend

 A backend is responsible for execution of a function - which can involve provisioning appropriate objects in Kubernetes.
-So with the new design Pool manager becomes one of backends.
+So with the new design Pool manager becomes one of the backends.
 As of this writing there are two backends which are described as:

 ### Pool Manager Backend